Giant's Causeway

 Castle Ward served as Winterfell for the first season of Game of Thrones.
 Several other scenes were filmed around these expansive beautiful grounds.

-• Inch Abbey is a gothic ruin that used to house monks now is visited by sword carrying Game of Thrones fans dressed in cloaks fledging their fealty to the King in the North!
+• Inch Abbey is a gothic ruin that used to house monks and now is visited by sword carrying Game of Thrones fans dressed in cloaks fledging their fealty to the King in the North!

 Inch Abbey

-Inch Abbey is a gothic ruin that used to house monks now is visited by sword carrying Game of Thrones fans dressed in cloaks fledging their fealty to the King in the North!
+Inch Abbey is a gothic ruin that used to house monks and now is visited by sword carrying Game of Thrones fans dressed in cloaks fledging their fealty to the King in the North!